aws-samples/aws-organizations-tool/README.md

 ## Conclusion:

 `orgtool` is a powerful tool to help customers to manage their AWS Organization with code.
 In collaboration with CodeCommit, CodePipeline and CodeBuild, customer build powerful landing zone including the manage of large AWS Organization where many team share the same top level configuration and run independently into their dedicated space.

+This tool was originally based upon a fork of https://github.com/ucopacme/aws-orgs by Ashley Gould agould@ucop.edu

 Author: Laurent Delhomme (delhom@amazon.com)